 Just like communal spaces in the home, you want candles in a crowd to be inoffensive.
 This floral bouquet is romantic without being cloying or old fashioned and is why brides-to-be go gooey-eyed over its aroma.

 There’s something delicious about minty-fresh breath, which is why fashion designer Anya Hindmarch wanted to re-create it in a candle.
-Spearmint and peppermint combined with grapefruit and rhubarb clears the head and disguises unsavory aromas.
+Spearmint and peppermint combined with grapefruit and rhubarb clear the head and disguises unsavory aromas.
 Bathroom ready.